 If no Failed Edits or Proposed Analytical Edits appear after GTAS ATB upload, then the data and ATB Data are reconciled, and no further action is necessary.

 Significant entities must comply with the following instructions using the comparative, audited consolidated and entity financial statements:

 Provide responses to the representations outlined in the detailed “CFO Representation” instructions found in Appendix 4 for each intra-governmental issue, and

 Ensure the data in the Intra-governmental Year-end Material Differences Reports are consistent with the information reported in the federal program entity’s financial statements.

 Fiscal Service provides the CFO Representations Form for Intra-governmental Activity and Balances (including instructions) on the GTAS website.

-Provide an electronic file of the CFO’s Representations for Intra-governmental Transactions and Balances along with any supporting documentation to the federal entity's IG, Fiscal Service, and GAO (see Figure 2 for due dates).
+Provide an electronic file of the CFO’s Representations for Intra-governmental Transactions and Balances along with any supporting documentation to the federal entity's IG, Fiscal Service, and GAO (see the FY 2023 TFM Year-end Closing Bulletin for due dates).